Specialized Working Groups (SWGs)

 If you want to know more about EHA-SWGs, click here

-The European Hematology Association is involved, at different levels, with a number of European Networks.
+The European Hematology Association is involved, at different levels, with a number of European networks and projects.
+EHA’s support ranges from networking, communication and dissemination to expert advice and advocacy.

 The European Reference Networks (ERNs) were created under the EU directive on Cross-border Healthcare to improve the quality, safety and accessibility of treatments for complex or rare diseases by pooling knowledge and resources.
 Launched in early 2017, EuroBloodNet (European Reference Network for rare hematological diseases) was born from the joint efforts of EHA and the European Network for Rare Congenital Anemias (ENERCA).